enkidevs/curriculum/javascript/browser-apis/toolbox-i/battery-api.md

 ---
 ## Practice

-The async `getBattey` method of the Battery API returns a `battery` object.
+The async `getBattery` method of the Battery API returns a `battery` object.
 Fill in the gaps in the following snippet such that you log each level change in the device's battery via an event listener:

 ```javascript
 navigator.???()